JorgeCastilloPrz/hiroaki/README.md

     Hiroaki is a Japanese name that literally means 'spreading brightness'.
 It is derived from the words 'hiro', which means 'large or wide', and 'aki', which means 'bright or clear'.

-The intention of Hiroaki is to achieve that on your **API integration tests** by simplifying the way you **prepare your test environment prior to test execution and the assertions you perform in the end**.
+The intention of Hiroaki is to achieve clarity on your **API integration tests** in an idiomatic way by simplifying the way you **prepare your test environment prior to test execution and the assertions you perform in the end**.

 How it works